Hail is an open-source, general-purpose, Python-based data analysis library with additional data types and methods for working with genomic data.

 Hail is built to scale and has first-class support for multi-dimensional structured data, like the genomic data in a genome-wide association study (GWAS).

 Hail's backend is implemented in Python, Scala, Java, and Apache Spark.

 Hail is actively developed with new features and performance improvements integrated weekly.
 See the changelog for more information.

-The Hail team is based in the Neale lab at the Stanley Center for Psychiatric Research of the Broad Institute of MIT and Harvard and the Analytic and Translational Genetics Unit of Massachusetts General Hospital.
+Hail is maintained by a team in the Neale lab at the Stanley Center for Psychiatric Research of the Broad Institute of MIT and Harvard and the Analytic and Translational Genetics Unit of Massachusetts General Hospital.

 Contact the Hail team at

 If you use Hail for published work, please cite the software.
 You can get a citation for the version of Hail you installed by executing:

 import hail as hl print(hl.citation())

 The Hail team has several sources of funding at the Broad Institute: